samiratzn/ipc-classifier/README.md

 - [ ] Train a classification system for the section level.
 - [ ] Train a classification system for the class level.
 - [ ] Test the classification system at the section level and choose a set of section-level categories.
 Test the classification system at the class level **only with the sections that were selected previously**.

-The structure of the project is borrowed from [The Hitchhiker's Guide to Python](http://python-guide-pt-br.readthedocs.io/en/latest/writing/structure/) based on [Kenneth Reitz's](https://github.com/kennethreitz/samplemod) recommendations.

-The team should encourage the guidelines of [this](https://gist.github.com/sloria/7001839) best practices guide.

-To ensure maximum organization and integration within the project we chose to follow the [Github flow](https://guides.github.com/introduction/flow/) workflow.